pentagram-lang/pentagram-ideas/syntax/advanced-methods.md

 vec2, < x y
 ```

-Using a named parameter statement pushes the named parameter onto the stack, and does not create a local variable.
+Using a named parameter defininition statement pushes the named parameter onto the stack, and does not create a local variable.

 ## Optional parameters